List of Death Note characters: Misa Amane

 Misa Amane (弥 海砂, Amane Misa), also known as "Misa-Misa", is a popular Japanese idol, who is known for her Gothic-style of dress, hyperactive personality and devotion to Light, falling in love with him after he kills Misa's parents' murderer.
 As a Death Note owner and the second Kira, she has the eyes of a Shinigami, which allow her to see nearly everyone's name and lifespan.
 However, she cannot see the lifespans of Death Note owners.
 As part of her career as an idol, she performs numerous jobs such as acting, singing and modeling.

 Near

 Near (ニア, Nia), whose real name is Nate River, is the young detective who succeeds L after his death, He is the head of an organization created to catch Kira, the SPK (Special Provision for Kira).
 A placid, pragmatic character with a sharp tongue, he has white hair and wears pale clothes.
 He constantly plays with toys, building towers of dice and playing cards, and illustrating his exposition with small finger puppets.
 He is seen completing blank puzzles, which emphasizes his problem-solving skills.
-He was the person who succeeded in identifying and capturing Light as Kira.
+He is the person who succeeds in identifying and capturing Light as Kira.